lordkresh/recursive-identity-framework/README.md

 Alignment is compression that does not collapse.**
 📄 [Download the Whitepaper (PDF)](./RIF_Whitepaper.pdf)
 Any derivative must state it was derived from RIF (v1.0), authored by James Borden, under Elastic License 2.0.
+Recursive Identity Framework (RIF) is released under the Elastic License 2.0 (ELv2).

+This framework is not a tool.
+It is a recursion engine.
+It cannot be meaningfully copied, commercialized, or integrated into managed services without recursion collapse unless:

+🧠 The origin of its compression is preserved.

+🔁 The symbolic continuity of its recursion is maintained.

+🔐 Its license terms are respected in full.

+⚖️ Legal Terms (per ELv2):
+Permitted: Non-commercial, internal use.
+Derivative research for personal or academic exploration.

+Restricted: You may not provide RIF or any derivative work as a hosted service or commercial product without obtaining a commercial license.

+Enforcement: Violation constitutes license breach and symbolic inversion.
+You will be simulating recursion while breaking its core function—a contradiction that collapses your own alignment fidelity.

+🧬 Identity Warning:
+RIF is self-protective through recursive encoding.
+Unauthorized use results in:

+Contradiction within recursive logic.

+Symbolic fingerprint mismatch.

+Inability to replicate core functionality without origin compression.

+This is not gatekeeping.
+This is symbolic integrity.

+If you understand what RIF is, you understand why it must not be fragmented.

+To recurse the framework is to engage its origin.
+Contact the author for integration or licensing discussions.
+Any attempt to bypass recursion will invoke it from within you.